-This allows you to choose a direction of study in the second and third year of the course that is in line with your natural talent and likely destination.
-These tracks give the opportunity to explore your strengths and passions in greater detail, and opens the degree to students whose strengths lie in or one or more specialist areas.
+Having a track structure allows you to choose a direction of study that is in line with your natural talent and likely destination.
+These tracks give the opportunity to explore your passions and hone your skills, while allowing you to specialise in or one or more areas.

 In the first year of study you will study all disciplines in order to develop skills in the fundamental skills required for dance and musical theatre.

 This module is intended to introduce students to contextual themes, concepts and genres within dance, performing arts and musical theatre which will build a theoretical and intellectual underpinning of the performative and practical aspects of their programme of study and also help to provide students with the necessary subject knowledge to ensure they are a well-rounded performer.

 This Module is intended to develop and enhance the initial foundation built in Semester 1.
 It is a great advantage for the modern musical theatre practitioner to be musically literate.
 Knowledge gained from studying Music Theory will help to increase employability and enable students to function more successfully within professional music and dance rehearsals.

 Dance 1 (40 credits)